jmartindf/secondcrack/README.markdown

 And if you want to edit your blog on the iPhone or iPad, you can do it with any Dropbox-capable text editor.

+# jmartindf’s Modifications

+I’m primarily hacking up Second Hack to support my own needs for my own blogs.
+So far, I’ve made a few useful modifications.

+## Finished Changes

+* Support for categories (in addition to tags).
+* Permalinks are generated from the categories rather than from the timestamp.
+* Pages can be put into subfolders (nested, even) and the resulting HTML pages will be in corresponding subfolders.

+## Planned Changes

+* Create category archives
+* Support multiple authors, via an “author” header.
+* Switch to an actual templating language for a greater separation between PHP data structures and the HTML templates

 # FAQ

 ## Don't a lot of these static-file blogging engines already exist?